mkarner07/mkarner07.github.io/_posts/2023/2023-10-05-First-Post.md

 date: 2023-10-05
 excerpt_separator: "<!--more-->"
 categories:
-  - Personal Productivity
+  - Personal Operating Systems
-  - Management and Leadership
+  - Leadership as a System
-  - Digital Transformation
+  - Tools in the Real World

 tags:
-  - Personal Productivity
+  - Personal Operating Systems
-  - Management and Leadership
+  - Leadership as a System
-  - Digital Transformation
+  - Tools in the Real World
   - My Journey

 ---